 When the CPU goes into a suspend state, the chassis power LED will start blinking to indicate that the CPU is in suspend mode.
 When the user presses any key, the CPU will wake-up and the LED will automatically stop blinking and remain on.

 BIOS Support for USB Keyboard

-If the USB keyboard is the only keyboard in the system, the USB keyboard will work like a normal keyboard during system boot-up.
+If a USB keyboard is the only keyboard in the system, it will work like a normal keyboard during system boot-up.

 Real Time Clock Wake-Up Alarm